 Ashen beaches, sky-scraping waterfalls, towering mountains, glaciers and blasted waterscapes are the promise of Iceland’s nature.

 A promise that I could not see under-delivered by only spending some time in Reykjavik, as beautiful as it may be.
-Zoe round up the gang together: Her, Kailyn her friend from Australia, Gwyn, from up state New York and Martin, from France.
+Zoe rounded up the gang together: Her, Kailyn her friend from Australia, Gwyn, from upstate New York and Martin, from France.

-Wet met up early morning at Thrifty car rental near the Reykjavik local airport for regional flights.
+We met up early morning at Thrifty car rental near the Reykjavik local airport for regional flights.
 Thrifty is probably your cheapest option in terms of renting something decent and not getting wrecked financially.
 Other providers offer cars with WiFi and the whole shebang.
-For us, a nice four door jeep-style SUV with 4 wheel drive was enough.
-About 105€ including all-dressed insurance policy, automatic car and young driver fees.
+For us, a nice four-door jeep-style SUV with 4 wheel drive was enough.
+About 105€ including all-dressed insurance policy, automatic car, and young driver fees.
 Not too bad considering a bus ticket for the ring road tour is 90$ USD and we were 5 splitting the 105€ bill plus less than 100€ worth of gas.
 We each spent under 50$ for our journey.
 Give or take 5,000 Icelandic crowns.

 With our tires on the asphalt, we were ready to go.
 Straight to Vik and its black sand beaches.
 Maybe we would luck out and catch a glimpse of a Puffin or two.